nmalayev/kinder-memories-frontend/README.md

 ## Add New Memory

 Users can add a new memory in the form of a photo, video, or letter.
+Depending on the choice, the form renders a text area for the letter or a file upload button.

 # Stack